snaildos/docs/API.md

   ```

-  - This is the first step to creating a new user, the returned token should be used to validate user with the code received by email
+  - This is the first step to creating a new user, the returned token should be used to validate the user with the code received by email

 ### Validate the new created user: users.validateUser POST /users/validate (200 OK)